Early detection of scoliosis

 An X-ray image of the left hand, the shape of the sex organs, menses for girls as well as the degree of puberty-induced vocal change in boys can be used for the iteration of maturity as well as that of the growth potential.

-The RSC® Brace: Holistic scoliosis treatment concept beyond the corset
+The Original RSC® Brace: Holistic scoliosis treatment concept beyond the corset

 RSC® Brace model determination by scoliosis experts